 It is important, however, to check when your passport was renewed.
 If you renewed your 10-year adult passport before it expired, extra months may have been added to your new passport’s expiry date.
 These extra months over 10 years will not count towards the 6 months that must be remaining.
 The UK Government has published a website tool to check the validity of your passport under these rules.

 You may wish to renew your passport sooner rather than later, in order to ensure you have it in time for your holiday or travel plans and you can renew your passport online or by going to a Post Office with a Check and Send service.
 Full details on renewing your passport can be found here.

 Health and travel insurance

-In the event of a no-deal Brexit, your European Health Insurance Card (EHIC) will no longer be valid in many countries.
+In the event of a no-deal Brexit, your European Health Insurance Card (EHIC) may no longer be valid in some European countries.
 In any event, Classic Collection Holidays advises customers to take out appropriate travel insurance when going abroad, ensuring that private medical care is covered.

 Will I be able to drive in the EU after Brexit?

 Currently if you have a full UK driving licence, you are permitted to drive in the EU.
 If the UK leaves the EU without a deal, this is likely to change, and you may need an International Driving Permit, which must be applied for in advance of travel.

 Will I have free mobile data roaming in the EU after Brexit?

 If the UK leaves the EU without a deal, free EU roaming will no longer be automatically available to UK citizens.
 However, some UK service providers may continue to offer free roaming in the EU.
 Please check details with your service provider prior to travel.